Gaeta: Main sights

-Gaeta is also the centre of the Regional Park of Riviera di Ulisse, which includes Monte Orlando, Gianola and the Scauri Mounts, and the two promontories of Torre Capovento and that of Tiberius' Villa at Sperlonga.
+Gaeta is also the centre of the Regional Park of Riviera di Ulisse, which includes Mount Orlando, Gianola and Scauri's Mounts, and the two promontories of Torre Capovento and Tiberius' Villa in Sperlonga.

-NATO base
+NATO naval base

-In 1967, a NATO base was established in Gaeta with support facilities on Monte Orlando.
+In 1967, the homeport of the U.S. Sixth Fleet flagship relocated from Villefranche-sur-Mer to Gaeta.
+Support facilities were established in Mount Orlando.
 This was done following the transfer of the responsibilities of Lead Nation for NATO Naval Forces in the Mediterranean from the United Kingdom to the United States.
 The British Mediterranean Fleet was abolished - its former base in Malta was no longer exclusively under British control due to that nation having achieved independence from the UK.